 It’s a great place to hold your family or group picnic, reunions and social gatherings.
 There is a variety of activities available.

-The property includes a kitchen area, horseshoe pits, bocce field, 18 hole disc golf course, barbecue pit, playground for children and fishing in nearby Marsh Creek.
-Hiking is also nearby, there’s a field large enough for football or soccer games, volleyball and basketball courts and a 40’x40′ cement pad great for dancing.
+The property includes a kitchen area, horseshoe pits, bocce field, 18 hole disc golf course, pickle ball court, barbecue pit, playground for children and fishing in nearby Marsh Creek.
+Hiking is also nearby, there’s a field large enough for football or soccer games and a 40’x40′ cement pad great for dancing.

 Amenities include full hook-ups, showers, flush toilets and cell phone service.